 The binary interaction type detection model is developed and trained following the validation procedure outlined in the previous section.
 Subsequently, the final triple-class model is introduced, utilizing the most probable non-interactions as zeros.
-The SNF-CNN model undergoes evaluation through a 10-fold cross-validation to assess its robustness and efficiency.
-Results of SNF-CNN and other methods for comparison are presented and discussed in this section.
-In Table 2 triple-class interaction classification is displayed.
+The SNF-CNN model undergoes evaluation through a 10-fold CV to assess its robustness and efficiency.
+Results of the SNF-CNN and other methods of comparison are presented and discussed in this section.
+In Table 2 the triple-class interaction classification is displayed.
 In this implementation, the precision of the model in detecting degressive interactions, non-interactions, and enhancive interactions are 95%, 96%, and 88%, respectively.
 The recalls are 97%, 95%, and 84%,

 respectively, and finally, F-measures are 96%, 96%, and 86%.
-The model power in the triple-class mode decreases slightly compared to the two-classes mode, which can be due to two reasons.
+The model power in the triple-class mode decreases slightly compared to the two-class mode, which can be due to two reasons:

-The problem of triple-class is more difficult than two- classes.
+The triple-class mode is more difficult than the two-class mode.

 The suggested non-interactions or zeros are not necessarily real or pharmacologically proven, so some disturbance is possible.

-For the above reasons, the detection ability reduction of the triple-class model was expected.
+For the above reasons, the reduction in the detection ability of the triple-class model was expected.
 Since the previous three- classes of DDI models reported AUC and AUPR for comparison, the SNF-CNN results (Table 3) are presented based on these criteria, along with the margin of error at a 95% confidence interval.
 The small margin in the 10-fold CV underscores the robustness and reliability of the proposed algorithm.
-Table 4 compares SNF-CNN results with other existing triple- class algorithms.
-The proposed algorithm exhibits a notable difference compared to superior algorithms in addressing the ternary problem, showcasing its competitive performance.
+Table 4 compares the SNF-CNN results with other existing triple- class algorithms.
+The proposed algorithm in this study exhibits a notable performance improvement compared to the state-of-the-art algorithms in addressing the ternary problem, showcasing its competitive performance.

 Conclusions